 It uses peer to peer connection with NAT traversal techniques to optimally connect different computers on the internet.
 On the Parsec platform, you can play multiplayer games with anyone in the world at a significantly low lag.
 The company uses its proprietary technology to allow users to play games at 60FPS across a host of devices.

 I can assure you that Parsec does not have any kind of latency problems like Hamachi.
 Apart from that, you can find gamers on the internet and play a range of Arcade games together using its matchmaking service.
 Basically, play games with anyone, anywhere in the world.
 So if you are looking for the best Hamachi alternative then definitely try out Parsec.

 Download (Free, Hourly charge depending on usage; Generally starts at $0.50/hour)

-Play Together is a unique platform that does not require you to forward ports like you do on Hamachi.
-No technicality, just focus on playing games together.
-For example, if you play games on a public server, anyone can join it and completely ruin the experience.
+Play Together is another useful and easy to use Hamachi alternative that you should check out.
+If you play games on a public server, anyone can join it and completely ruin the experience.
 However, Play Together allows you to host your own server remotely without any charges.
 You can further lock your server with a password so that no one, except your friends, can join the game.
 Basically, you can create your own LAN server virtually and with protection.

 The best part about Play Together is that you can host up to 25 servers in a single region and all of that is free of charge which is amazing.
 Not to mention, the whole setup process is simple and intuitive so you won’t face any problem while creating the server.
 All in all, give a shot at Play Together and see if it works for you.